Highlights

 If you value the same things we do, consider pursuing your Master of Science in Physician Assistant Studies (MSPAS) with us.

+The CUAA PA Program is 27 months in length, consisting of 15 months (4 semesters) of didactic training and 12 months (3 semesters) of clinical training.
 Graduates must successfully complete all aspects of the PA program, which must be accredited by the ARC-PA, and pass the Physician Assistant National Certifying Examination (PANCE) in order to obtain a license in the state(s) in which they desire to practice.
 Upon graduation, graduates will have the ability to practice in any of the different specialties of medicine.
 Licensed and certified PAs are required to complete 100 hours of continuing medical education every two years and pass the required NCCPA certification requirement every ten years in order to maintain certification.

 Candidates for admission must meet the following requirements: